 The secret to any experiment is to change only one variable at a time and take notes or keep a cooking log.
 For example, if you are cooking with charcoal, count the briquets so you can use the same amount every time.
 If you are using gas, use the same settings every time.
 But remember, wind and air temp will influence the cooking.
 If you cook in a frying pan, use the same pan every time.
 A black cast iron pan will produce different results than a shiny stainless steel pan.
 If you oil the pan with beef fat, do the same thing every time.
 Butter and cooking oil have different heating and flavor characteristics.

 Most importantly, at the experimental stage, never vary the thickness of your burger or the temp at which you cook it.
-Then you will get a sense for how long it takes to get it done properly, and you can learn the color of the outside and the feel of the meat that tells you when the inside is ready.
-As you approach perfection, you can fine tune cooking temp and thickness.
+Then you will get a sense of how long it takes to get it done properly, and you can learn the color of the outside and the feel of the meat that tells you when the inside is ready.
+As you approach perfection, you can fine-tune cooking temp and thickness.

 The exterior.
 The surface is significantly impacted by the cooking method.
 If the meat is cooked on a hot griddle, as it is in most diners, the surface is in direct contact with the heat and it cooks by conduction, browning evenly across the surface.
 If it is cooked on a grill, most of the meat cooks by radiant heat.
 The small amount of surface where the meat is in contact with the grates cooks by conduction.